Chronological Conjunctions: Definition, Characteristics, Types, and Example Sentences

 Of course, the existence of chronological conjunctions is different from causal conjunctions.
 The most striking difference is the chronological conjunctions connecting the time sequence of events in a sentence or clause.
 Meanwhile, causality conjunctions connect clauses or sentences regarding the causes and effects of events.

-See also difference between animated and cartoon
+See also difference between a father and a dad

 So, here are some of the characteristics of chronological conjunctions commonly found in a sentence or clause.